IrisSec/irissec.github.io/_posts/2021-02-08-diceisyou.md

 }
 ```

 `code` takes our five values from earlier.
 To help us again, we'll make it look like javascript and then give it to closure compiler to simplify.
-All you need to do here is replace `:int` with nothing and you'll get this:
+All you need to do here is replace `:int` with nothing and replace `h[11]`-`h[15]` with `a`-`e`.
+Once you put that through closure, you'll get this:

 ```js
 function codef(a, b, c, d, e) {